 How do I request that a pedigree be added to the NGC certification label?

 There is no additional fee to attribute a coin to a collection, including your own.
-Coins already encapsulated by NGC may be submitted under an applicable NGC Designation Review service for pedigree attribution.
+Coins already encapsulated by NGC may be submitted under an applicable NGC ReHolder service with the Pedigree service selected.